giovaniif/giovaniif/README.md

 My name is Giovani and I am a software developer <br />
 [LinkedIn](https://www.linkedin.com/in/giovani-ricco-farias-b97316186/)

-- 💜 In love with Typescript
-- 📚 Studying Software Architecture
+- 📚 Studying Software Architecture and Design
-- 🎒 Bootcamp GoStack

 Feel free to look at some of my projects 😌 <br />
 - ▶️ [Youtube Channel](https://youtube.com/@giovaniif) <br />